CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 The sampled state with lowest energy has an energy of -5.0

-* Comparing the classical and quantum methods.
+* Comparing the classical and quantums.
 ### Task 3: Solving a real-world problem involving cell phone tower placement in Gotham City.

 ## Further Challenges: